 What Are The Judeo-Christian Principles?

-Nonetheless, a consistent set of Judeo-Christian principles held all through the run of Western civilization.
+Nonetheless, a consistent set of Judeo-Christian principles has held all through the run of Western civilization.
 And they remain even now, as our civilization sputters toward either a defiant revival or a whimpering end.

 Here, then, is my set of Judeo-Christian principles: